cs4404-mission1/writeup/README.md

   }
 }
 ```
+The original design documentation for this component is available in Appendix B figure 4.
+Please note that the "crashers" referred to in the document do not exist in the production version of this exploit.

 ### Auto Vote
 Autovote is a python script which combines all of the previous exploits into one fully automated executable.
 It registers a virtual interface on VLAN 10 by calling the `ip` command, runs the `exploit` go executable, retrieves the secret key via the requests library, and launces cookie monster with said key.
 An example of its output can be found in Appendix B figure 3.